 Wednesday, March 29, 2017

 On the evening of April 20, 2010, control of an exploratory well at the Macando Prospect in the Gulf of Mexico was lost, allowing hydrocarbons to enter the drilling riser and reach the Deepwater Horizon (DWH) drilling rig.
 The subsequent explosions and fires onboard resulted in the rig sinking on April 22, 2010 and the loss of 11 lives.
-The failure of the DWH blowout preventer to seal following the uncontrolled hydrocarbon release resulted in one of the largest oil spills in U.S. history.
+The failure of the DWH blowout preventer to seal following the uncontrolled hydrocarbon release resulted in one of the largest spills in U.S. History.
 The subsequent incident investigation, performed in New Orleans, indicated the blind shear ram was not able to close due to the presence of a buckled drill pipe, preventing the blowout preventer from sealing the well.
 In addition to reviewing the incident investigation, this forum will explore the implications to the industry, with respect to regulations, operation, and design requirements.
+The forum will also discuss of the incident had on the greater New Orleans area.